SSCP Training Charter

 - To inform line managers and service leads when participants fail to attend or miss parts of the course.

-- To feed back any training issues to the Strategic Training Group and/or Training Pool.
+- To feed back any training issues to the Strategic Workforce Development Group and/or Training Pool.

-- To maintain a record of course attendance and to provide statistics to LSCB regarding uptake.
+- To maintain a record of course attendance and to provide statistics to the LSCB regarding uptake.

 Expectations of trainers

-- To prepare thoroughly for delivery of training by reading the trainers' pack, meeting with co-trainers and knowing the SSCB procedures relating to the course subject.
+- To prepare thoroughly for delivery of training by reading the trainers' pack, meeting with co-trainers and knowing the SSCP procedures relating to the course subject.

 - To maintain co-operative relationships with co-trainers and, by this, show a commitment to inter-agency working together.